vlstill/tedi/verification.md

 For PSO and TSO, \PSPACE algorithm for robustness is shown by \cite{Burnim2011}, this time the algorithm is based on monitoring of SC runs of the program.
 This shows that checking that a program does not exhibit relaxed behaviour is significantly simpler than checking if this behaviour can actually lead to an error.

-## Verification of Compliance of Hardware to a Memory Model

-There is also some work on verifying whether hardware implements a given memory model.
-As this problem is not directly related to software verification, we will not consider such problems.

 ## Consequences of Decidability and Complexity Results

 It can be seen that analysis of a program under a relaxed memory model is a hard task, much harder than for a program running under SC.